 Verdict: Foreclosure timeline drag is the most expensive compliance cost for non-performing loans.
 Proper default servicing documentation from month one is the only way to compress this timeline to its legal minimum.

-From the servicing desk, the foreclosure timeline gap between a clean file and a sloppy one is not measured in days—it’s measured in months and tens of thousands of dollars.
+From the servicing desk, the foreclosure timeline gap between a clean file and a sloppy one is not measured in days—it is measured in months and compounding carrying costs.
 We see lenders arrive with notes where the first default notice was sent via the wrong method, or the borrower’s address of record was never updated.
 Those errors do not surface as problems until a lender needs to enforce.
 By that point, the cost to cure is always higher than the cost of doing it right on day one of servicing.
 Professional servicing is not a premium feature—it is the mechanism that keeps your enforcement options intact.

 6. Trust Account and Escrow Violations

-The California DRE identified trust fund violations as the number one enforcement category in its August 2025 Licensee Advisory.
+The California DRE identified trust fund violations as the top enforcement category in its August 2025 Licensee Advisory.
 Escrow commingling—mixing borrower funds with operating funds—is both a licensing violation and a direct borrower claim trigger.
+See 5 Things to Know About Escrow Account Setup for Private Mortgage Notes for the mechanics of compliant escrow management.

-Verdict: Trust account violations are the fastest path from licensing issue to criminal referral.
+Verdict: Trust account violations are the fastest path from a licensing issue to a criminal referral.
 No private lender should manage borrower escrow funds without purpose-built systems and reconciliation processes.

 7. AML and Bank Secrecy Act Non-Compliance

-• AML program requirements include written policies, designated compliance officers, and staff training
+- AML program requirements include written policies, a designated compliance officer, and staff training

 Verdict: AML compliance is not a bank-only obligation.
 Any servicer handling significant cash flows in private mortgage portfolios needs documented AML procedures in place before regulators ask for them.